AryanSharma47/leetcode-cpp-solutions/README.md

 # leetcode-cpp-solutions
-It contains some leetcode problems solutions of cpp.
+It contains some leetcode problems solutions in C++.